Elaine Hendrix: Film and television

 After recuperating from her accident, Hendrix was cast in the short-lived 1995 Get Smart series.
 She has also appeared on the television series Joan of Arcadia, Friends, Ellen, Charmed and CSI: Crime Scene Investigation and had a recurring role in Married... with Children, User Friendly (1995) and Lez Be Friends (1997).

-Films in which she appeared include Romy and Michele's High School Reunion, the remake of The Parent Trap, Superstar, Inspector Gadget 2, and What the Bleep Do We Know!?.
+Films in which she appeared include Romy and Michele's High School Reunion, the 1998 remake of The Parent Trap, Superstar, Inspector Gadget 2, and What the Bleep Do We Know!?.
 In 2006, she also appeared in an episode of Ghost Whisperer and the movie Coffee Date.
 In 2018, Hendrix appeared in Christmas at Pemberley Manor, a Hallmark Channel feature TV movie.

 In 2008 Hendrix appeared in two episodes of the single-season ABC Family show The Middleman as Roxy Wasserman, a succubus who works as a fashion designer.
 She was seen in a 2008 episode of Criminal Minds ("Normal").
 In 2009 Hendrix made an appearance on the ABC show Castle and in the film Rock Slyde.

-In 2011, Hendrix played Felicia in the Tribeca-awarded film Spork.
+In 2011, Hendrix played Felicia in the Tribeca award-winning film Spork.

 Hendrix has also appeared as Renee on 90210 in season three in "They're Playing Her Song" and "Holiday Madness".
 In 2014, she appeared alongside Charlie Sheen for a three-episode story arc as Warden Hartley in the FX sitcom Anger Management.
 She appears in the web-series Fetching, which is also a nod to her love of animals.

 She also co-starred as Ava in the FX comedy series Sex & Drugs & Rock & Roll with Denis Leary, Elizabeth Gillies, John Corbett, Bobby Kelly and John Ales.

 On September 13, 2018, it was announced that Hendrix would appear as the recurring character Susan Andrews in the Fox series Proven Innocent.